Everything you need to know about preventing sneaker bots

-Here’s what you should investigate if you’re serious about preventing sneaker bots:
+Here’s what you need to do if you’re serious about stopping sneaker bots:

-Monitoring is key because behavior will let you tell real sneakerheads from bad bots.
+Monitoring is key to preventing bots because user behavior will let you tell real sneakerheads from bad bots.

 For example, if there’s a high concentration of visitors using the same IP address, it’s a red flag that bots are at play.